wata727/drunker/README.md

 ## Customize Output

 Do you want to customize the output format?
 You can customize output format, exit code by creating Gem called aggregator.
-For example, the default aggregator is implemented as a separate [Gem](https://github.com/wata727/drunker-aggregator-pretty).

-The specifications that the aggregator must satisfy are the following three.
+The specifications that the aggregator must satisfy are the following five.

+- The name of Gem must be `drunker-aggregator-#{name}`.
+- Create `lib/drunker-aggregator-#{name}.rb`, and require `Drunker::Aggregator::#{name}` class
-- Inherit `Drunker::Aggregator::Base`
+- `Drunker::Aggregator::#{name}` must inherit `Drunker::Aggregator::Base`
 - Implement `run` and `exit_status` methods to receive array of `Drunker::Artifact::Layer`
 - Return a number in `exit_status` method

 `Drunker::Artifact::Layer` has outputs and build ID for each build.
 Please see the [implementation](https://github.com/wata727/drunker/blob/master/lib/drunker/artifact/layer.rb) for details.

+For example, [this aggregator](https://github.com/wata727/drunker-aggregator-phpmd) can aggregate for PHPMD XML format report.

 ## Development